UEFA Cup Trivia

 Fair Play Entrants

-Since the 1995/96 season, three clubs (at most one per country) enter each season through a Fair Play ranking.
-Since then, three clubs have managed to reach the UEFA Cup quarterfinals this way:
+Between the 1995/96 and 2015/2016 seasons, three clubs (at most one per country) entered through a Fair Play ranking.
+Three clubs have managed to reach the UEFA Cup quarterfinals this way:

 1997/98 Aston Villa